HanWenfang/syncless/trunk/README.txt

      Uncaught exceptions raised in signal handlers are reported (without a traceback), and then they get ignored.

+Q22.
+Does Syncles provide a way to parse the bytes read from a socket?

+A22.
+You should call nbsocket.makefile('r') to create nbfile, which has a
+     read buffer.
+The basic idea for parsing is that nbfile.read_upto and nbfile.read_more can be used to read more bytes from the file descriptor to the read buffer, the methods nbfile.get_string, nbfile.get_read_buffer, nbfile.find and nbfile.rfind can be used to find out if enough data is available, and whether it is parseable, and finally nbfile.discard can be used the remove the parsed message from the beginning of the read buffer. nbfile.read_buffer_len contains the current byte size of the read buffer.

+     You can also parse with regular expressions, e.g. re.search(r'...', nbfile_obj.get_read_buffer()), but you should make
+     your regexp aware that the read buffer may contain only a prefix of the full message you want to parse.
+In that case, you should call nbfile.read_more to read more bytes, and then retry the re.search.

 Links
 ~~~~~
 * doc: related: eventlet vs gevent: